Minimum safe altitude warning

 Minimum safe altitude warning (MSAW) is an automated warning system for air traffic controllers (ATCO).
 It is a ground-based safety net intended to warn the controller about increased risk of controlled flight into terrain accidents by generating, in a timely manner, an alert of aircraft proximity to terrain or obstacles.

 Description

-ICAO Doc 4444 requires that radar systems should provide for the display of safety-related alerts including the presentation of minimum safe altitude warning.
+International Civil Aviation Organization Doc 4444 requires that radar systems should provide for the display of safety-related alerts including the presentation of minimum safe altitude warning.
+The radar equipment predicts an aircraft’s position in 2 minutes based on present path of flight, and the controller issues a safety alert if the projected path encounters terrain or an obstruction.
+An unusually rapid descent rate on a non-precision approach can trigger such an alert.

 It is worth mentioning that ICAO Doc 4444 does not provide a definition of the term MSAW.
 Instead the term MSAW is ambiguously used in ATC community to identify such warnings as well as for data processing systems providing the alert function.